domaframework/doma/docs/lombok-support.rst

 Overview
 ========

-Both Lombok and Doma provide their own annotation processors.
+Both Lombok and Doma provide annotation processors.
-Because the execution order of annotation processors is not determined in Java, the Doma's annotation processors are not always aware of the class modifications made by the Lombok annotation processors.
+Because the execution order of annotation processors is not determined in Java, Doma's annotation processors are not always aware of the class modifications made by Lombok annotation processors.

-To resolve the issue, the Doma's annotation processors recognise several Lombok's annotations and change their own behavior.
+To resolve the issue, Doma's annotation processors recognize several of Lombok's annotations and change their behavior.
-For example, if the Doma's annotation processors find a class annotated with ``@lombok.Value``, they supposes that the class has a constructor whose arguments covers all instance fields.
+For example, if Doma's annotation processors find a class annotated with ``@lombok.Value``, they suppose that the class has a constructor whose arguments cover all instance fields.

 Best practices
 ==============